Millions face new virus curbs, but hope rises for US vaccine - RFI

 "Please stop."

-Such pleas from experts and authorities have been ignored and even mocked in many of the world's most populous parts, including the United States -- the worst-hit nation in the world.
+Such pleas from experts and authorities have been ignored and even mocked in many of countries, including the United States -- the worst-hit nation in the world.

-Tens of thousands of cases are now being reported daily in the US as states and local authorities scramble to roll back reopenings.
+Tens of thousands of cases are now being reported every day in the US and the authorities are scrambling to roll back reopenings.
 The national 24-hour infection count was more than 63,000 on Tuesday, according to a Johns Hopkins University tracker.

+Anthony Fauci, the top US infectious disease expert, again warned Americans against carelessness -- especially young people who may feel they are not vulnerable and would rather be "sipping my margarita at a bar in a crowd".

+"You are inadvertently propagating the pandemic, you are part of the problem and not the solution," Fauci said at an online Georgetown University event Tuesday.

 Moderna is considered to be in a leading position in the global race to find a vaccine, and while its study should run until October 2022, preliminary results should be available long before then.